Government Issue: 1981–1985: Lineup and label changes

-1986–1989: final lineup and breakup
+1986–1989: Final lineup and breakup

-Leonard and Alberstadt left the band during the recording of 1986's eponymous Government Issue, for which the band returned to Fountain of Youth, and the album was completed with drummer Sean Saley and ex-Minor Threat bassist Steve Hansgen.
+According to Tom Lyle, the band's next album, 1986's eponymous Government Issue, was originally intended as a concept album of sorts, poking fun at progressive rock records of the 1970s.
+While this plan was abandoned, many of the interstitial musical pieces written as segues between tracks still found their way onto the album.
+Leonard and Alberstadt left the band during the album's recording, for which the band returned to Fountain of Youth, and the album was completed with drummer Sean Saley and ex-Minor Threat bassist Steve Hansgen.

 Government Issue saw Stabb moving in a more melodic direction, away from traditional hardcore and taking influence from The Damned's gothic rock sound.
 Hansgen and Saley subsequently left and were replaced by J. Robbins and Peter Moffett, respectively, and Government Issue moved to Giant Records for 1987's You, an album which chronicled Stabb's relationship with an underage girl.
 1988's Crash continued the band's evolution into greater musical variety, and Giant reissued the band's Fountain of Youth releases.
 However, the band broke up in 1989.
 According to Robbins, a van accident and creative differences were contributing factors to the breakup:

 The end of G.I. was in summer '89.
 After looking at the situation objectively, having done monster tours of the US and Europe, and after a terrible van accident in England where Pete shattered his ankle, we felt we were beating our heads against the wall.
 It was clear that all four of us had different ideas of what we wanted to do.
 I think those guys just got tired of working with each other.
 We booked one last show at 9:30 Club, which was massive, ridiculous, and fun.
 That was it.